 Note, if you are in a warm climate, tomatoes might be too hot in containers on your driveway.
 We are speaking about a cool climate here.

 Plants can’t go from indoors right into the ground, it will put way too much stress on them.
 First, get them used to the outdoor or greenhouse environment while still in the pot.
 Starting with a cloudy day or shade, help them to get used to the outdoor environment.
 Read more about hardening off plants the easy way here.

 If you like it more conveniently, you can harden the plants off in a temporary greenhouse frame.
 Read more about that here.
 After the plants have got used to their new environment, then they can be transplanted without concern.

 Indeterminate varieties can be grown vertically and need about a square foot, or half of the space if pruned to a single stem.
 Determinate varieties will grow to a bush, so they need 2-3 feet (60-90 cm) in diameter.

 Tomatoes like moving air, do not plant them too close together.
 Read also about determinate or indeterminate tomato plants.

 Transplanting tomato plants

-Give the plants some protection from the sun during the first days, a Frost Blankets works very well.
+Give the plants some protection from the sun during the first days.
+Frost Blanket works very well for that.
 It also gives some protection from wind and cold during the night.
-I leave the blanket on for at least three days.
+I leave the blanket on for a few days even in a greenhouse.